Small Groups

 Growing Closer to Christ and Others

-At SBPC, we believe community is vital to discipleship.
-That’s why we’re committed to facilitating sermon-based small groups!
-Life is a whole lot better when you are connected relationally.
-If you want to make new friends and deepen your relationship with God, we think the best way is to join a small group.
-Sermon-based small groups are made up of 10-14 people who meet weekly to connect, have fun and grow in their relationship with Jesus.
-All groups are led by volunteer facilitators who are all SBPC members.
+Sermon-based small groups consist of up to 14 people who meet weekly to connect, have fun and grow in their relationship with Jesus.
+Groups are led by volunteer facilitators who are SBPC members.
 We have a variety of groups that meet on and off campus, on different days throughout the week.
-Small groups are a main pathway to discipleship and connection.

-We have four small group session each year: Fall, Winter and Spring for sermon-based groups, and Summer Studies, which break form and invite SBPC members to propose their own topics or books for summer groups.
+We have four small group sessions each year: Fall, Winter and Spring for sermon-based groups, and Summer Studies, which break form and invite SBPC members to propose their own topics or books for summer groups.

 GETTING STARTED WITH A SMALL GROUP